mcdemarco/the-new-kitchen-cookbook/meat/meatballs.md

 ![mostly cooked](../images/mostly_cooked.jpg)

 This was once the family meatball recipe.
-It may have been through some telephone or dumbing down before it came to me.
+It may have been through some game-of-telephone or dumbing down before it came to me.
 In addition, I removed some ground pork and Romano cheese, and added onion and an extra egg.
 I made it gluten-free once (when I was out of gluten) by substituting crushed generic rice chex for the bread crumbs.

 ## Ingredients